faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 ```

 Lines 0, 1, 2, 5 are the same in both cases because our developer environment will
 have the symbols for the iOS release under test.
-In the second case Xcode will
+In the second case, Xcode will
 look up the DSYM file to clarify line 4.
 It tells us this is line 33 in file
 PlanetViewController.mm.
 This is: